When you buy something through one of the links on our site, we may earn an affiliate commission.

 For starters, ClimbOn is intuitive and handy to apply.
 The bar is solid, but after warming up in the hand it creates a nice layer of balm on the skin.

 It’s neither oily nor obtrusive, and it stays on without getting in the way.
-The ingredients are plant-based and food-grade, which is important for some customers.
+The ingredients are plant-based or beeswax, and all are food-grade, which is important for some customers.

 And as a bonus, the ClimbOn bar is one of the best smelling of the bunch.